 - Hospital/Joint Commission Standard re: Licensed Independent Practitioner Health

-A 24-hour toll free number is available that anyone may call if he or she is concerned about a physician who may have a potentially impairing illness.
+A 24-hour toll free number is available that anyone may call if he or she is concerned about a physician who may have a potentially impairing condition.

-The PHR committee offers continuing medical education activities on many topics.
-PHR activities encourage physicins to promote and maintain their health and wellness, which fosters healthy lifestyles in patients.
-The PHR committee is committed to providing ongoing education of all physicians and medical students regading physician ehalth and wellness as well as services for health-related conditions that may affect a physician's ability to practice medicine with reasonable skill and safety.
+The PHW Committee offers continuing medical education activities on many topics.
+PHW activities encourage physicians to promote and maintain their health and wellness, which fosters healthy lifestyles in patients.
+The PHW committee is committed to providing ongoing education of all physicians and medical students regarding physician health and wellness as well as services for health-related conditions that may affect a physician's ability to practice medicine with reasonable skill and safety.

-The Drug Screen Program for Physicians provides a statewide, consistent method for random drug screening of physicians under agreement with county medical society PHR committees, district coordinators, and hospital-based peer assistance committees.
+The Drug Screen Program for Physicians provides a statewide, consistent method for random drug screening of physicians under agreement with county medical society PHW committees, district coordinators, and hospital-based peer assistance committees.

 Through the PHR Assistance Fund, financial assistance is available to physicians who cannot afford treatment for depression, Substance Use Disorders, or other problems.
 Financial assistqance also is available for short-term living expenses while a physician receives treatment.
 Donations to the fund are appreciated and are tax-deductible.